Azuhmier/hmofa/tagCatalog.md

 by CaptainKeen
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/u/CaptainKeen

->Strange Journey(Not the one in Antarctica with demons) [][] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/NZEKfktN
+"Strange Journey(Not the one in Antarctica with demons)" [][] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/NZEKfktN